 Looking for another stellar fall cookie?
 These molasses spice cookies are my all-time favorite.

-I adapted the recipe quite a bit from a Martha Stewart one and I loved the result.
+I’ve adapted the recipe for these oatmeal applesauce cookies with dried cranberries quite a bit from a Martha Stewart one.
+I love the result.
 I wanted fluffy, chewy cookies rather than the thinner, lacier ones her recipe would produce.
 With some extra flour and oats, that was easy enough to achieve.
 The addition and cinnamon and cranberries upped the fall flavors in the most wonderful way.
 Next time I make these (There will be a next time!)
 I think I’ll add in some pecans, as well.
 The original recipe did call for a drizzle of maple icing, but when I tasted a cooled cookie, I found them plenty sweet enough.
 I tend to prefer my baked goods on the less sweet side, so the original recipe is linked below if you want to give the icing a go.

 Fall is here and with it, new old beginnings.
 My favorite time of year gets even sweeter.

-Apple, oats, cranberries, and cinnamon make these cookies the perfect treat for crisp fall afternoons.
+Autumn staples make these oatmeal applesauce cookies with dried cranberries the perfect treat for crisp fall afternoons.

 Oatmeal Applesauce Cookies with Dried Cranberries